bent3well/CourseraGCdataproject/CodeBook.md

-Codebook
-Codebook for Getting and Cleaning Data Assignment on Cousera
+# Codebook for Getting and Cleaning Data Assignment on Cousera

 See the Readme.md file for a description of the requirements for this project and for the location of the original raw data used.